Twists and turns with Mary Oliver, Alan Watts and Astrid Lindgren...

 he feels the air with his soft tongue,

-around the bones of his body he moves like oil,
+around the bones of his body he moves like oil,downhill he goes

 toward the black mirrors of the pond.